Representing Class Action Clients Nationwide

 As part of the firm's contingent fee structure, most clients are not charged until compensation is awarded.

-Contact the firm to schedule a consultation about your case.
+Contact the firm to schedule a free initial consultation about your case.

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards, and policies.